Marc Lee Shannon: Corporate career

-Outside of his recording and performance work, Shannon worked at Marshall Amps and Audio Technica, where he was named Vice President of Sales in 2003, and also served as the Senior Manager of Business Development at Harman Professional.
+Outside of his recording and performance work, Shannon worked at Marshall Amplification and Audio Technica, where he was named Vice President of Sales in 2003, and also served as the Senior Manager of Business Development at Harman Professional.
 He left the corporate world in 2014 to focus on his music.

 Sobriety and advocacy

 A person in long-term recovery, Shannon is an Ohio Department of Mental Health and Addiction Services Certified Peer Recovery Supporter, volunteers at treatment centers and detox wards, and sits on the Board of Directors of the Summit County Alcohol, Drug Addiction, and Mental Health Services Board.

 He is the host of Recovery Talks: The Podcast, where he “reveals the tactics, routines, and habits of musicians, business leaders, and world-class performers on their personal recovery journey.”

 Sober Chronicles

 In November 2022, Shannon released his first book, Sober Chronicles™: My Journey of Discovery on the Road to Recovery, composed of essays originally written for the Akron magazine The Devil Strip.
 An updated version of the book was released in November 2024, featuring new photos and other updates.